FreeSpirit11/blog-website/README.md

    python main.py
    ```

-4. Open your web browser and go to [http://localhost:5000/](http://localhost:5000/) to view the blog website.

 ## Usage

 - When the website is running, you can view the list of blog posts on the main page.